 Living in California offers us an amazing variety of fruit.
 The lemons and grapefruit shown are from my backyard trees.
 It is so nice to just walk out my door and pick fruit.
 The apples and pears came from local orchards in Apple Hill in Camino, California.

-There are so many amazing fruits grown worldwide with different growing seasons.
-Make sure to check what fruits are seasonally available where you live and visit your local orchard or farmer’s markets.
+There are so many amazing fruits grown worldwide, each with a different growing season.
+Make sure to check what fruits are seasonally available where you live and visit your local orchard or farmer's market.

 About Jere’